Johnny Giavotella: Miami Marlins

 On December 1, 2017, Giavotella signed a minor league deal with the Miami Marlins.
 He was released from the organization on May 2, 2018.

 Chicago White Sox

 On May 12, 2018, Giavotella signed a minor league contract with the Chicago White Sox.
 He was released on June 21, 2018.
 Giavotella announced his retirement on August 11.

+University Of New Orleans - General Manager

+On August 12, 2025, Giavotella was named the first general manager of the Privateers baseball program.
+Giavotella said of the hiring: "I am incredibly honored to be the first General Manager of the University of New Orleans baseball program, I look forward to sharing my 11 years of professional experience and knowledge with the players and coaches in this locker room."